JazibEqbal/Kubernetes/Methodlogy.md

 Probes are periodic health checks performed by kubernetes to determins the status of a container.
 Types of probes: Startup, Liveness and Readiness --> avoids traffic to go into unhealthy pods and restarts pods as per configuration.

+Volumes:
+  emptyDir: Pod lifecycle, defined at pod level, ephermal
+  local: node lifecycle, defined at node level, persistent

+  Static Provisioning: volumes are created and based on PV claims pods are allocated Dynamic Provisioning: PV claims are created and then volumes are created and pods are allocated.

+kubectl exec -it pod_name --sh --> starting a shell within a pod kubectl exec -it pod_name  -c container_name --sh --> starting a shell within a container from a pod which has many containers